SkyBell HD Video Doorbell Review

 SkyBell HD Video Doorbell Design

-SkyBell’s HD Video Doorbell is a round silver circle with three additional circles on its face- the actual doorbell button, a small white protrusion, and the purple-toned camera.
+SkyBell’s HD Video Doorbell is a round silver circle with three additional circles on its face- the actual doorbell button, a small white protrusion that houses the motion sensor, and the purple-toned camera.
 Like all SkyBell cameras, the brand name is written on the bell in an alarming lime green, which clashes with the purple of the camera.

 I’m not loving the round shape of the doorbell, nor its colors.
 It looks like part of a P.A system in an early 2000s elementary school more than it does a doorbell.
 All in all, the aesthetics leave something to be desired.

-But surfaces aside, the SkyBell HD Video Doorbell is waterproof and can work in temperatures from 40 to 140 degrees Fahrenheit.
-The doorbell will be hard-wired into your house, but it comes with a backup battery which will allow it to work for a few minutes if your power goes out.
+But surfaces aside, the SkyBell HD Video Doorbell is waterproof and can work in temperatures from minus 40 to 140 degrees Fahrenheit.
+The doorbell will be hard-wired into your house, so installing it might require a bit more tinkering than with battery-powered video doorbells.
 The camera records when it senses motion for 35 seconds or longer if you answer your notification.
 Finally, the video doorbell connects through Wi-Fi, so make sure you have a strong internet connection.

 SkyBell HD Video Doorbell Features